AiryAir/desk-lighting/README.md

-# desktop-lighting
+# desk-lighting
-Dimmable Desktop Lighting with an Arduino
+Dimmable RGB Desk Lighting with an Arduino

 I made a small project for my own desktop where I used:
 - Arduino Uno